arouyan/lakeFS/docs/reference/monitor.md

 ---
 layout: default
 title: Monitoring using Prometheus
-description: Monitor your lakeFS installation with Prometheus
+description: Monitor your lakeFS installation with Prometheus - here's how it works.
 parent: Reference
 nav_order: 30
 has_children: false